LaurentRDC/pandoc-plot/README.md

 * [Warning](#warning)

 ## Usage

+This program is a [Pandoc](https://pandoc.org/) filter.
+It operates on the Pandoc abstract syntax tree, and can therefore be used in the middle of conversion from input format to output format.

 The filter recognizes code blocks with classes that match plotting toolkits.
 For example, using the `matplotlib` toolkit: